Find out how to claim a waiver if you are bringing goods into Northern Ireland from Great Britain which might otherwise be charged ‘at risk’ tariffs.

-You need to complete a customs declaration each time you move goods.
+You need to submit a customs declaration each time you move goods.
 The Trader Support Service or your own customs agent will be able to complete customs declarations and make a claim on your behalf.

 If you complete customs declarations yourself, you can use the UK Trade Tariff: volume 3.

-You claim a waiver for customs duty on your import declaration.
+You claim a waiver for Customs Duty on your import declaration.
 This is the only way you can make a claim.

 Fill in the Customs Duty waivers form to give us more information about your waiver claims after your import declaration has been submitted.